qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 ## Submitting custom jobs

 > *Important note*: running scripts without containerizing them is never 100% reproducible, even when using conda environments.
-It is ok for testing, but talk to your group leader about the possibilities of containerizing the analysis or adding your scripts to a pipeline.
+It is ok to test pipelines, but talk to your group leader about the possibilities of containerizing the analysis or adding your scripts to a pipeline.

-To run custom scripts (R or python or whatever you need) in the cluster, it is mandatory to use a dependency management system.
+To run custom scripts (R or Python, or any other tool needed) in the cluster, it is mandatory to use a dependency management system.
 This ensures at least some reproducibility for the results.
-You have two possibilities: use a clean conda environment and eexport it as an `environment.yml` file, or working on Rstudio and then using Rmaggedon.
+You have two possibilities: (1) use a clean conda environment and export it as an `environment.yml` file, or (2) working in Rstudio and then using Rmaggedon.

 * *Using conda*: create a conda environment and install there all the necessary dependencies.
 Once you have them all, export the dependencies to a yml file containing the project code: